Are Differences between Mathematics and Statistics

 Statistics:

-Inferential Statistics: Making predictions and drawing conclusions about a population based on a sample of data.
+Inferential Statistics: This involves making predictions or inferences about a population based on a sample of data drawn from that population.
+Techniques include:

 Applications: Statistics plays a crucial role in various fields, such as economics (economic forecasting), medicine (clinical trials), social sciences (survey research), and quality control (manufacturing processes).